hfu/tile-block/README.md

 5. Static files under htdocs directory are served under /.
 The intent of this is to serve index.html, style.json and other related files so that we will not face CORS issues.
 6. For everything including bugs, please refer to tile-block.js.

-## todo
-1. Use http2 for better performance.
-I might rewrite this code with koa.